oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Refresh Tokens

-It is recommended to use both access tokens and refresh tokens, as it enables access tokens to be short-lived and minimally scoped (e.g., using {{RFC8707}}).
-When using refresh tokens, the token-mediating backend obtains the refresh token in step F and associates it with the user's session.
+When using refresh tokens, as described in Section 4.14 of {{oauth-security-topics}}, the token-mediating backend obtains the refresh token in step F and associates it with the user's session.

 If the resource server rejects the access token, the JavaScript application can contact the token-mediating backend to request a fresh access token.
 The token-mediating backend relies on the cookies associated with this request to use the user's refresh token to run a Refresh Token grant type.
 These steps are not shown in the diagram.
 Note that this Refresh Token grant type involves a confidential client, thus requires client authentication.